|LW11031 / LW.11641

 As part of the guided learning, students will be required to submit periodic journal entries and site reports reflecting upon their observations and experiences in field work, mediation and training.

 Students who wish to apply to the Advanced Mediation Clinic: Dispute System Design should submit via CAMS the standard application, resume and unofficial transcript.
 Students who have not satisfied the prerequisites should submit this application, including a special request for admission to the fall 3 credit Mediation Clinic Seminar.

 Applicants will be contacted by Ray Ivey for an interview with Professor Ray Kramer; once contacted, students should sign up for the interview on the CAMS system.
 These interviews will be held throughout the clinic application period and are a prerequisite to admission to the clinic.
 Please contact Mr. Ivey at 212-998-6474 or via email if you have any questions.

 The Mediation Clinic-Advanced also welcomes LL.M. enrollments, but does not specifically reserve space for them.
-The application period for LL.M. students is July 1-15, 2015.
+The application period for LL.M. students will take place from May 20-June 3, 2016.
 (Please note there is a separate application form for LL.M. students.)

 Interested students might wish to contact current or former Clinic students, including: